cscart/docs/en/user_guide/addons/vendor_debt_payout/what_changed.rst

 What Do I Need for The New Add-on to Work?
 ++++++++++++++++++++++++++++++++++++++++++

 The new Vendor-to-Admin Payments add-on requires the Vendor Plans add-on to work with.
 If you turned it off or did not install it, the Vendor Plans add-on will install automatically after the Multi-Vendor upgrade.
-After that, the add-on will create a single fee-free plan for all the vendors.
 You can set the minimum allowed balance and grace period in the plan settings.
 These values will be the same for all your vendors.
 This way the new Vendor-to-Admin Payments add-on will repeat the old add-on behavior.